Porsche Extended Warranty: Cost, Coverage and Plans

 Comprehensive and benefit-rich but too expensive — even for a Porsche product

 If you’re a current or aspiring Porsche owner, you might be considering an extended auto warranty to protect your big purchase.
-After all, Porsches are known for many things — but a cheap cost of ownership isn’t one of them.
+Porsches are known for many things, but a cheap cost of ownership isn’t one of them.
+RepairPal found that the average repair cost for a Porsche is $1,192 per year, almost double the average across all models.

 Key insights

-- Porsche VSPs cost around $10,000, which means you’re paying $2,500 per year of coverage not already covered by the factory warranty.
+Porsche VSPs cost around $10,000 total, meaning you’ll pay $2,500 per year of coverage not already covered by the factory warranty.

 Porsche extended warranty coverage